Rights and Responsibilities of Students

 Right to Petition

 The University recognizes the right of a student or student group to initiate petitions for the consideration and action of student organizations, faculty, or the administration.
-Normally these petitions should be transmitted through the Student Senate to the appropriate office.
-The University reserves the right to refer any petition that has not come through the Student Senate to the Student Senate for consideration and recommendation.
+Normally these petitions should be transmitted through the Student Government to the appropriate office.
+The University reserves the right to refer any petition that has not come through the Student Government to the Student Government for consideration and recommendation.

 Freedom of Speech